fpereiro/backendlore/readme.md

 If you must sting, please also be nice.
 But above all, please be accurate.

+I'd like to thank everyone who joined in the [HN discussion](https://news.ycombinator.com/item?id=22106482) of this document and pointed out or stimulated many interesting points that I had missed.
+I'm humbled and grateful for the tremendously positive and constructive feedback I received.
+Y'all rock.

 This is [all public domain](https://github.com/fpereiro/backendlore#license); take whatever you find useful.

 ## The approach